dotslash/misc_go_server/README.md

 # Miscellaneous utils written in go.

 ## Have I been pwned?
-I have utils based on the data shared by hibp.com.
+I built the following utils based on the data shared by hibp.com.

 #### Using `pw/cli/main.go`: